0mgABear/typescript/readme.md

 # Section 14 : Express + Ts Integration

+TS with JS libraries:

+- Use the lib normally, adding in basic type annotations whre possible
+- Use a TS adapter library that has helpers for using the lib with TS
+- Twist your lib to work with TS classes.

+- Remember to install @types/(3rd party library) to use with Ts
+- Express does not automatically parse the contents of a form .
+  - need to use body-parser middleware

+## Body Parser middleware

+- submit: submit HTTP request over internet to a server
+- has a server, also has information attached to the body of the request
+- body has some info, but it's in encoded state.
+- express generates a request object, e.g. IP and hostname and others.
+- by default, a request object does NOT have a body property.
+- the Request object is passed into the BodyParser middleware, which inspects the incoming HTTP request.
+BodyParser parse the information and attach to the Request object.

+One of the most important jobs of Ts:

+- understand the different properties than an object has.

+Technically the 3rd party libraries are counter-productive to what Ts does.

+- TS has no idea what's going inside the middleware.
+Middleware in general attempt to modify the diff properties on the request and response objects.
+TS has no way to be informed about the presence / the change of these different properties.
+- sometimes type definition files tell the wrong story as well.

 # Section 15 : Decorators

 # Section 16 : Advanced Express + Ts Integration